lorrainemakuyana/react-notepad/README.md

 * componentDidUpdate
 * componentWillUnmount

 It allows to produce "sideeffects" in the component, which is something that reaches outside the component to perform its action, e.g network requests, manual DOM manipulatuon, manual event listeners or timeouts and intervals.
 The useState() function comes from the react library.
-It takes a callback function for the first parameter, and an array to specify the variable to watch for changes in and the function will run only when the variable is changed.
+It takes a callback function for the first parameter, and an array to specify the variable to watch for changes in and the function will run only when the said variable is changed.
 This array can have multiple values.
 If the array is empty, then the component is mounted only once and is not run again.
 ```
 import React, {useState, useEffect} from "react"